-On 23 November 2016, the European Commission published proposals for certain amendments to the BRRD (BRRD II), which include certain proposals in relation to the quality and quantity of MREL required by European banks.
-BRRD II, which entered into force in 27 June 2019, will be applied after being transposed into national law.
 A new category of banks ("top-tier banks") was created with the entry into force of the BRRD II, enlarging the group of banks for which a statutory minimum requirement is applicable.
 Top-tier banks are non-G-SIIs with assets above EUR 100 billion.
 MREL is calculated differently for G-SIIs, "top-tier banks" and other banks subject to resolution.
 Institutions not meeting the criteria for "top-tier banks" can, however, under certain conditions, be classified as such.

-The regulatory framework for MREL has been recently revised through amendments to the BRRD, and the Banking Package, introducing (i) changes to the MREL calibration (MREL requirement also based on the Leverage Ratio Exposure measure completing the existing risk based MREL measure as a percentage of the total risk exposure amount) and fine tuning of MREL defined for banking groups with a multiple point of entry, (ii) subordination requirements for resolution entities depending on the classification of the resolution entity, (iii) internal MREL for no resolution entities; and (iv) provisions for liabilities involving the law of third-countries.
+The regulatory framework for MREL was revised through amendments to the BRRD, and the Banking Package, introducing (i) changes to the MREL calibration (MREL requirement also based on the Leverage Ratio Exposure measure completing the existing risk based MREL measure as a percentage of the total risk exposure amount) and fine tuning of MREL defined for banking groups with a multiple point of entry, (ii) subordination requirements for resolution entities depending on the classification of the resolution entity, (iii) internal MREL for no resolution entities; and (iv) provisions for liabilities involving the law of third-countries.
 These changes are subject to transition arrangements and will be fully enforceable in 2024.